The Little Schemer - 4th Edition, by Daniel P. Friedman and Matthias Felleisen, ISBN 0-262-56099-2

 There are no make-ups for labs or exams.
 The only possible exceptions are in the case of death in the student's immediate family or near-death experience of the student; advance notice is required.

 There may be short, unannounced quizzes in class, which count in the ``homework'' grade category.
 The purpose is to motivate attendance and to help both you and your instructor gauge your progress.
-There won't be make-ups, but in calculating your homework average we'll adjust the score to have an effect like dropping your lowest score.

 This is a course on discrete math, not on Scheme.
 We will use a study a small, subset of the language in order to (a) develop skill in pure functional programming and (b) focus on the math.
 There will be about 10 homework assignments, often involving small Scheme programs.
 Homework will be accepted up to 24 hours late, at a penalty of 40% grade reduction.